Stephan Sturm

-Stephan Sturm (born 1963) is a German businessman, and the chief executive officer (CEO) of Fresenius since July 2016.
+Stephan Sturm (born 1963) is a German businessman who was the chief executive officer (CEO) of Fresenius from 2016 to 2022.

 Early life

 Sturm was born in Worms, Germany in 1963.
 He earned a degree in business administration from the University of Mannheim.

 Career

 Sturm began his career in 1989 as a management consultant at McKinsey & Company.
-Subsequently he served in various positions in the investment banking sector for 13 years, including BHF Bank, UBS and CSFB.
+Subsequently he worked in various positions in the investment banking sector for 13 years, including BHF Bank, UBS and CSFB.